 After the workshop has finished, learning continues on the VLE.
-Relevant reading is uploaded to the VLE, with emphasis on coaching skills, methods and theories as a preparation for completion of the assignment.
-Students take part in discussion forums and are encouraged to use these to share ideas and encourage learning.
-This also helps students to develop assignment-writing skills.
+Relevant reading is uploaded to the VLE, with emphasis on coaching skills, methods and theories, and the differences between coaching and other developmental approaches as a preparation for completion of the assignment.
+Students are encouraged to form learning groups, take part in discussion forums and are encouraged to use these to share ideas and encourage learning.
+This also helps students to develop critical thinking assignment-writing skills.
+Keeping a reflective journal throughout the programme is encouraged.

-Date Session Topic Indicative content 25/09/17 Workshop day one Introduction Induction to the programme and an exploration of coaching and what makes an effective coach.
-26/09/17 Workshop day two T-GROW Model Introduction of core coaching skills and exploration of the T-GROW model of coaching.
-27/09/17 Workshop day three Coaching applications How coaching is different to alternative interventions.
-Introduction of the Johari Window and Inner Game.
-28/09/17 Workshop day four Coach practice Opportunity to coach, be coached and review the sessions.
+Session Торіс Indicative content

+Workshop day one Introduction Induction to the programme and an

+exploration of coaching and what

+makes an effective coach.

+Workshop day two T-GROW Introduction of core coaching skills

+Model and exploration of the T-GROW

+model of coaching.

+Workshop day three Coaching How coaching is different to

+applications alternative interventions.
+Introduction

+of the Johari Window and Inner

+Game.

+Workshop day four Coach practice Opportunity to coach, be coached

+and review the sessions.